Multiple Subject Credential Program Student Teaching

 - Register for the RICA exam and submit proof of registration or passing scores with your Stduent Teaching Application.

 - Submit a COMPLETE application packets to the Teacher Preparation Advising Center (TPAC) via the One Drive link below by the deadline.
 Incomplete applications will not be accepted!
 Late applications will not be accepted.

 Application that do not include passing CBEST and CSET (if applicable) scores will not be accepted.
 Candidates that receive passing scores after the deadline may petition to submit their application after the deadline.
 Petitions must include passing scores and will be considered on a space available basis if placements are available.
 Do NOT submit a petition until you have official passing scores for all required exams.

 Student Teaching Application

-Complete applications must be submitted by Monday March 15, 2021 for Fall 2021 Student Teaching.
+Complete applications must be submitted by Friday October 8, 2021 for Spring 2022 Student Teaching.

-Follow the steps below carefully to submit your Fall 2021 Student Teaching Application online.
-We will begin accepting applications for Fall 2021 Student Teaching on Monday February 1, 2021.
+Follow the steps below carefully to submit your Spring 2022 Student Teaching Application online.

 Step 1: Complete and Save the following items for preparation to upload to the MSCP Student Teaching Application One Drive File: